Yoga is for Everybody & Looks Uniquely Different on Every Body!

 |

 is a derivative of the Ashtanga Yoga lineage.
 Classes synchronize breath and movement through a series of asanas (poses).
 The postures range from one-breath-one-movement to longer holding (static) poses.
 The longer holding postures incorporate the same rhythmic breathing introduced when ‘flowing’.
-This combination of Ujjayi breath and movement creates immense internal heat.
+The combination of Ujjayi breath and movement creates immense internal heat.
 This practice creates vibrant physical and mental health, reduces stress, and promotes wellness.
 It teaches balance and stability and is training in equanimity, non-reactivity.
 Repetitive sequences will help students evaluate their range of motion, increase overall body awareness, re-wire neural pathways, and explore different states of consciousness.
 In the more advanced vinyasa classes, the instructor walks the class through the flow together at least three (3) times.
-Afterwards, the student moves at the pace and measure of their own breath and can incorporate individualized creativity into the practice.
+Afterwards, the student moves at the pace and measure of their own breath and can incorporate their individualized creativity into the practice.
 See below for the distinctions between Vinyasa Levels 1, 2, & 3.
 We look forward to making you say, "F*** This is Hard"!

 |